 - At Risk Population – Chronically Ill: Double Weight (~1.23 Points)

 Note: This metric refers to population 18 years and older suffering from: arthritis, asthma, skin cancer or other types of cancer, chronic kidney disease, chronic obstructive pulmonary disease, coronary heart disease, or diagnosed diabetes.
 It also includes the population that has had a stroke.

-- Share of Wage and Salary Workers Paid at Hourly Rates: Full Weight (~2.00 Points)
+- Share of Wage and Salary Workers Paid at Hourly Rates: Double Weight (~0.83 Points)

-Note: This composite metric includes both reserve ratio and solvency level of states.
+Note: This composite metric includes both the reserve ratio and solvency level of states.

-- States Who Have Enacted Budget Legislation in Response to COVID-19: Full Weight (~2.00 Points)
+- States Who Have Enacted Budget Legislation in Response to COVID-19: Double Weight (~0.83 Points)

 Note: This metric measures the enactment of budget legislation changes in response to COVID-19 by state.

 - State Rainy Day Fund Balance: Full Weight (~0.42 Points)

 Note: This metric measures the state’s rainy day fund (RDF) balance as a percentage of the prior year’s general fund budget.